grro/pi_dht_webthing/README.md

 running on a Raspberry Pi.
 As a webthing, the DHT sensor can be discovered and used by *home automation systems* or custom solutions supporting the webthing API.

-The pi_dht_webthing package exposes an http webthing endpoint which supports reading the humidity and temperature sensor values via http.
+The pi_dht_webthing exposes an http webthing endpoint which supports reading the humidity and temperature sensor values via http.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23